 CTWYF Step 2: Spotting negative thoughts that are not even true!

-Before we begin this tip, there is a bit of explaining to do.
 Shrub loves to shorten things.
-Instead of writing “Change The Way You Feel” in the tip title, Shrub likes CTWYF.
+Instead of writing “Change The Way You Feel” in the tip title, Shrub preferred CTWYF.

-Now for Step 2!
-This next step is to take a look at what we have written down.
-We want to look particularly closely at our negative thoughts.
+On to Step 2!
+This next step is to take a close look at what we have written down, especially our negative thoughts.

-There are two reasons that we want to look at our thoughts:
+There are two reasons that we want to look at our negative thoughts:

-Reason 2: Our negative thoughts often make us feel bad.
+2: A negative thought often makes us feel bad.

-And if these negative thoughts are not even true, then we feel bad for no reason!
+(And if the negative thought is not even true, then we feel bad for no reason!)

 Dr. Burns calls these negative thoughts Cognitive Distortions or Cons of the Mind!
 Let us have a good look.

 1 All or Nothing Thinking: Either we are good elves or we are bad elves.
-Either something is perfect and wonderful or it is horrible and the worst.
-We give ourselves only two ways of seeing ourselves and the world.
+Either something is perfect and wonderful, or it is horrible and the worst.
+That is, we give ourselves only two ways of seeing ourselves and the world.
 But this is not true!
 Almost everything is somewhere in the middle.
 So, check your journal for thoughts that sound very extreme.
 They might be All or Nothing Thinking (also called Black and White Thinking).

 2 Overgeneralization: Let’s say we take one lick of an ice cream cone, and the scoop of ice cream splats on the ground.
 We so often immediately say and think to ourselves, “This always happens to me!”
-We immediately think we have dropped every ice cream since we were knee high to a grasshopper, and we think we will drop every ice cream until we are 100 years old!
+We immediately look at the past and tell ourselves this has happened to every ice cream, and we look into the future and think it will happen forever more!
 This kind of thought makes life feels hopeless!
 And then we begin to feel bad.
 But is this thought actually true?
 Have we ever enjoyed an ice cream that did not end up falling on the ground?
 Yes, we have!
-So we search our journals very carefully for this kind of thought.
+We just need to notice when we are overgeneralizing—and check our journals for this kind of thought.

 3 Mental Filter: Look at this blissful day above.
-The rainbow is bright, the castle is happy looking, the flowers are blooming and the chirping birds fly overhead!
-Oh yes, there is one little dark and thorny weed—and that is what we sometimes focus on.
-Sometimes we filter out everything around us that is pleasant and we concentrate intently on the one bad thing that we don’t like.
-Be absolutely sure to check your journal for thoughts of this kind, thoughts that make us feel like everything is dark and thorny, when that is not at all true!
+A rainbow is shining, the castle is welcoming, the flowers are blooming and joyful birds fly overhead!
+Oh yes, and there is one little dark and thorny weed—and that is what we sometimes focus on.
+Sometimes we filter out everything around us that is pleasant and we concentrate intently on the one thing that we don’t like.
+Be absolutely sure to check your journal for thoughts of this kind!
+Usually, there are many more things to be grateful and happy about than we first think.

-4 Discounting the Positive: This is a very costly type of negative thought, because it takes so much joy and pleasure out of life.
-If someone gives us a compliment or an award, if someone says they care about us, we think, “No, they don’t, they are just being nice.
+4 Discounting the Positive: This is a very costly type of negative thought, because it turns our accomplishments and good qualities to dust.
+If someone gives us a compliment or an award, or if someone says that they like us, we often think, “No, they don’t, they are just being nice.
 I don’t really deserve this.”
-Please, check and double-check your journals for this kind of thought.
-There are, of course, unpleasant things that happen to each of us.
-But the nice and enjoyable things in life make the bad things seem more tolerable!
-Thoughts that Discount the Positive cause there to be less good to balance out the bad, because we throw away the good things by not believing in them.
+Please, check, double-check and even triple-check your journals for this kind of thought!
+It is so often not true at all!

-5 Jumping to Conclusions: Our thoughts can Jump to Conclusions in two different ways.
-We assume that we know what will happen in the future and we assume that we know what other people are thinking.
-Let us take a closer look at this cognitive distortion with two heads!
+5 Jumping to Conclusions: We do this in two different ways: we assume that we know what will happen in the future and we assume that we know what other people are thinking.
+Let us take a closer look at this wily sort of cognitive distortion with two heads!

-Fortune telling: This kind of thinking is when we feel we have a magical crystal ball.
-However, this crystal ball only forecasts bad news.
-It will rain on the picnic, I am going to fall out of this boat, no one will ever like me, I will never become a good writer elf, the thing that I feel sad about will never, ever, ever get better!
+Fortune telling: Not only do we think we have a crystal ball to see the future, our magical crystal ball only forecasts bad news.
+It will rain on the picnic, I will never become a good writer elf, the thing that I feel sad about will never, ever, ever get better!

-Search through your journal for thoughts where you have assumed you know what someone else is feeling or thinking (mind-reading) and thoughts where you have assumed something will go wrong and be unpleasant (fortune telling).
-In both cases, we are merely Jumping to Conclusions!
+Search your journal for thoughts where you have assumed you know what someone else is feeling or thinking (mind-reading) and thoughts where you have assumed something will go wrong and be unpleasant (fortune telling).
+In both cases, we are merely jumping to conclusions!

-It is extraordinary to see how many kinds of untrue thoughts we have on a daily basis!
-And there are five more Cognitive Distortions that we will share in the next tip.
+It is extraordinary to see how many kinds of untrue thoughts we all have on a daily basis!
+And there are five more Cognitive Distortions that we will illustrate in the next Brain tip.

-As Crowbelia the elf elder says, “Don’t believe everything you think!”
+As Crowbelia the elf elder always says, “Don’t believe everything you think!”